University of California, Berkeley Libraries: Lobby

-Main stacks
+Main Stacks

-Underneath Doe is the Gardner Main Stacks, named after the 15th University of California President and Berkeley graduate, David P. Gardner.
-Built in 1997, these stacks contain 52 mi of bookshelves and were intended to accommodate the growing library collections.
-The Gardner Main Stacks consist of four underground floors, each roughly one-and-a-half football fields long and a football field wide.
+Underneath Doe is the Main (Gardner) Stacks, named after the 15th University of California President and Berkeley graduate, David P. Gardner.
+Built in 1994, these stacks contain 52 mi of bookshelves and were intended to accommodate the growing library collections.
+Main Stacks consists of four underground floors, each roughly one-and-a-half football fields long and a football field wide.
 Although underground, it was built with four skylights that allow natural light to permeate even to the bottom floor.

 Bancroft Library

-East of Doe is the Bancroft Library, "one of the most heavily used libraries of manuscripts, rare books, and unique materials in the United States."
+On the east side of Doe is the Bancroft Library, "one of the most heavily used libraries of manuscripts, rare books, and unique materials in the United States."
 This library contains over 60 million manuscript items, 600,000 volumes, 2.8 million photographs, 43,000 microforms, and 23,000 maps.
 The library originated in 1905 as a center for Latin-American History and Western Americana when it acquired the collections of Herbert Howe Bancroft and gained prominence under the leadership and research of Director Herbert Eugene Bolton.
 Today, the library also houses the largest collection of ancient papyri in the Western Hemisphere, 300 medieval manuscripts, and thousands of rare and first-edition early European and American works.
 Some of the most famous library holdings are the Mark Twain Papers, a collection of letters, journals, and nearly 600 manuscripts of unpublished works by Samuel L. Clemens, and pieces of Homer's The Odyssey and Euripides's work from ancient Greece.

 Other libraries

-The library system also contains 27 other departmental and specialized libraries, including the 580,000 volume Koshland Bioscience Library and the newly constructed C.V.
-Starr East Asian Studies Library (the largest of its kind in the West) and the Jean Gray Hargrove Music Library (which features over 260,000 books, printed music, recordings, microfilms, and rare materials).
+The library system also contains many other departmental and specialized libraries, including the 580,000 volume Marian Koshland Bioscience, Natural Resources & Public Health Library, the C. V. Starr East Asian Library (the largest of its kind in the West), and the Jean Gray Hargrove Music Library, which features more than 260,000 books, printed music, recordings, microfilms, and rare materials.